Disposal of Tanker Jetty Timber

 At the Ordinary Council Meeting held on Tuesday 28th April 2020 Council Resolved to provide all persons who purchased a Jetty Plank in 1989, with documented evidence of a certificate, a Grade 1 Piece of Timber for the timber recovered from the Esperance Tanker Jetty.

-If you have a copy of the certificate you were provided with upon your purchase of the timber in 1989 and would like to recieve your Grade 1 timber plank please send a copy and your contact details through to email@example.com or alternatively if you have any questions please contact Asset Management on 08 9071 0641.
-Once recieved a member of the Shire Administration will be in contact with you.
+If you have a copy of the certificate you were provided with upon your purchase of the timber in 1989 and would like to receive your Grade 1 timber plank please send a copy and your contact details through to firstname.lastname@example.org or alternatively if you have any questions please contact Asset Management on 08 9071 0641.
+Once received a member of the Shire Administration will be in contact with you.

 Grade 1 & 2 Timbers